Relax, we’ve got answers

 I’m 63.
 What should I do to plan ahead for Medicare?

-This is actually a critical time because you need to know what all your options will be.
-If you will be staying on employer coverage there are things to consider doing now that will be extremely helpful when you turn 65.
+This is actually a critical time because you need to know all your options.
+If you will be staying on employer coverage there are things to consider now that will be helpful when you turn 65.
+For example, there is a Medicare tax called “IRMAA”.
+It stands for Income Related Monthly Adjustment Amount.
+It is an additional charge based on your income from two years ago.
+It is recalculated each year.

 What research can I do on my own?

-What are the biggest differences between “Medigap” (Supplements) and Advantage Plans?
+What are the differences between Medigap and Advantage Plans?

 What information do you need from me to get started?

-The answer is pretty simple.
-Basically, we need you to complete our intake form, which we can send to you.
+Basically, we need you to complete our intake form, which we can send to you via email.
+We use a HIPAA Compliant and encrypted Medicare Intake form to ensure your privacy.

 What is the scope of your services and what coverages can you provide?

-As an independent agent, I work for you.
-I shop and compare dozens of available options from several of the best insurance companies to determine your best options.
-Based on your “Enrollment Status” I can enroll you in either a Medicare Supplement (MediGap) plan, if you qualify, or an Advantage plan.
+It all starts with a conversation so I can understand what matters most to you.
+Many talks begin with Medicare coverage decisions, but there are often key factors people overlook.
+As an independent agent I work for you, comparing dozens of options from top insurance companies to find the best fit.
+Depending on your status, I can enroll you in a Medicare Supplement (Medigap) plan, if you qualify, or an Advantage plan.

 Can you assist me in helping my parents?

-Yes, and it is important that adult children and family members know how Medicare decisions affect their family.
-I highly encourage family involvement.
-If you are directly involved in discussions and decision making, you will need to be willing and able to verify your relationship and the right you have to be involved with and/or make decisions for your parent(s).
+Yes!
+It’s important for adult children and family to understand how Medicare decisions affect everyone.
+I encourage family involvement.
+If you’re directly involved in decision-making, you’ll need to verify your relationship and your right to assist or make decisions for your parent(s).
+We also volunteer with “Parenting Aging Parents,” a multidisciplinary group where we provide Medicare support for its members.

 How do I make an appointment with you?